Maximum Weight: Max weight is 400 lbs

-Hill Climbing: How well the Liberty Trike does on the hill greatly depends on the hill grade, your weight, input and momentum.
+Hill Climbing: How well the Liberty Trike does on the hill dramatically depends on the hill grade, your weight, input, and momentum.
 The Max Torque of the Liberty Trike is 60N-m.

-If the Liberty Trike is presented with an immovable situation the motor system will cut power to the motor temporarily to prevent damage to the system.
-Releasing the throttle for a second will allow the system to re-engage and the system will be ready again.
+If the Liberty Trike is presented with an immovable situation, the motor system will temporarily cut power to the motor to prevent damage to the system.
+Releasing the throttle for a second will allow the system to re-engage and be ready again.

-The Liberty Trike is very powerful but steep hills and inclines will require riders (especially riders over 225lbs) to assist the motor with pedal power.
+The Liberty Trike is very powerful, but steep hills and inclines require riders (especially riders over 225 lbs) to assist the motor with pedal power.
 The Liberty Trike is not a solution for climbing steep hills without any effort by the rider.

 Please click below for answers to more of the most often asked questions about the Liberty Trike